AhmedShehata2002/Portfolio-/README.md

 - Executed a linear regression machine learning model to analyze property prices based on location and other features, increasing property optimizing pricing strategies.
 - Employed A/B hypothesis testing by implementing a revised property listing format for a subset of rental properties in the UAE, comparing engagement metrics to validate a 12% improvement and inform data-driven optimizations.

-**Data Entry Supervisor @ Abu Dhabi Golf Club (_Dec 2019 - Dec 2020_)**
+**Leaderboard Coordinator and Tournament Oversight Manager @ Abu Dhabi Golf Club (_Dec 2019 - Dec 2020_)**
-- Managed leaderboard during live events, ensuring 90% accuracy and timely updates.
+- Orchestrated the seamless operation of leaderboards during the Abu Dhabi Golf tournament, ensuring accurate tracking and timely updates of player scores and rankings.
+- Directed and supervised all aspects of leaderboard management across multiple tournament events, demonstrating keen attention to detail and effective team coordination to maintain the integrity of tournament data.

+**Special Needs Cycling Instructor and Volunteer @ GMS Special Olympics (_Sep 2018 - May 2019_)**
+- Collaborated efficiently with volunteers and professionals to develop a tailored program aimed at weekly sessions to enhance cycling skills for children with special needs, ensuring that the diverse needs of every child were addressed effectively while fostering an environment where they could both play and learn with confidence and enjoyment.

+**Event Management and Media Awareness Coordinator @ Emirates Red Crescent (_Sep 2018 - May 2019_)**
+- Led school-wide communication by sharing event details and managing charitable initiatives, fostering community engagement.
+Conceptualized and executed diverse charity events, including a televised staff event, demonstrating strong event management skills and commitment to philanthropy.

-**Physiotherapist and Dietitian's Shadow @ Perfect Balance Rehabilitation Center (_Sep 2018 - May 2019_)**
+**Health and Ergonomics Research Assistant @ Perfect Balance Rehabilitation Center (_Sep 2018 - May 2019_)**
-- Designed a pain management program and informational leaflet for standing desk users leading to a 33% decrease in joint pain.
+- Spearheaded a workplace wellness program with Perfect Balance, resulting in a 20% reduction in employee-reported pain levels after the implementation of tailored stretches and prevention methods.

 ## Projects